CarlFK/video-stack-deploy/docs/physical_layout.rst

     these, not the back-end, when they exist.

 Review
-    The machines that will host and manage `SReview`_, which is our review system for talks after they are recorded.
+    The machines that will host and manage :ref:`SReview <dcvideo:review>`, which is our review system for talks after they are recorded.

 Using all 9 groups in a full-blown conference gets complicated very quickly.
 For this reason, we will go through two much simpler streaming and recording